HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: : Fast Robot Adaptation via Hand Path Retrieval

 We assume access to a dataset of task-agnostic robot play data, $\playdata$, consisting of trajectories ${\tau_i = \{(o_t, a_t)\}_{i=1}^T}$, where each $o_t$ is per-timestep observation that includes RGB images of the robot gripper and robot proprioceptive information, and $a_t$ is the robot action.
-These trajectories may span many scenes or tasks and can vary in length, potentially covering long-horizon behavior.
-We do not assume task labels (e.g., language labels), as data collection is easier to scale without labeling each sub-trajectory in a long-horizon play trajectory.\footnote{\method\ can also easily incorporate task labels as an extra policy conditioning input.} We assume the RGB camera's angle relative to the robot base is fixed across trajectories, which is the case for tabletop robot manipulation setups.
+These trajectories may span many scenes, tasks, and time horizons.
+We do not assume task labels (e.g., language labels), as data collection is easier to scale without labeling each sub-trajectory in a long-horizon play trajectory.\footnote{\Cref{sec:experiments} demonstrates that \method can also incorporate language labels as extra policy conditioning.}

-In contrast to prior retrieval methods that rely on robot demonstrations for each target task~\citep{nasiriany2022sailo, du2023behaviorretrievalfewshotimitation, lin2024flowretrieval, memmel2025strap}, we assume access to easy-to-provide human hand demonstrations.\footnote{\method\ also outperforms baselines even when they have access to robot demonstrations.} For each task, a human records their hand movement without teleoperating the robot.
+In contrast to retrieval methods that rely on robot demonstrations for each target task~\citep{nasiriany2022sailo, du2023behaviorretrievalfewshotimitation, lin2024flowretrieval, memmel2025strap}, we assume access to easy-to-provide human hand demonstrations.
+For each task, a human records their hand movement without teleoperating the robot.
 On our real-world setup, these hand demonstrations, $\handdata$, are on average $5\times$ faster to collect than robot teleoperation data.
 Moreover, producing high-quality hand demonstrations typically requires far less effort than robot teleoperation~\citep{hand_vs_robto_mdpi_2025, li2025trainrobotsimpactdemonstration}.
-Each video in $\handdata$ consists of a sequence of RGB images $o_1, \ldots, o_H$, captured from a similar viewpoint relative to the human hand as the robot play data relative to the robot gripper.
+Each video in $\handdata$ consists of a sequence of RGB images $o_1, \ldots, o_H$, captured from a similar viewpoint relative to the human hand as trajectories in the robot play data relative to the robot gripper.\footnote{\Cref{sec:experiments} demonstrates \method works under large camera angle shifts.}